 The number of pregnant women classed as obese continues to rise across the globe.
 Using a range of innovative techniques, this project will investigate how to remedy such a prevalent issue.

-Maternal obesity has been linked with a myriad of risks to the health of the mother and foetus.
-There is
+Maternal obesity has been linked with a myriad of risks to the health of both the mother and the foetus.

-surrounding the experiences of obese pregnant women and their midwives has demonstrated several
+Previous research surrounding the experiences of obese pregnant women and their midwives has demonstrated several underlying issues.

 This project will entail finding effective ways in which to move existing and new knowledge about maternal obesity to midwives and women.
 Another objective of the project is to co-design, implement and evaluate strategies alongside women and midwives that will support a reduction in maternal obesity in the local area.